Clarkia amoena: Cultivation

 Cut stem bunches of 'Grace Salmon' and 'Grace Rose Pink' grown in a winter and spring greenhouse.

 Farewell to spring is commonly cultivated as a garden plant, and cultivated varieties are known.

-It a cool season plant and will tolerate temperatures below 0 °C (32 °F) in gardens or greenhouses.
+It is a cool season plant and will tolerate temperatures below 0 °C (32 °F) in gardens or greenhouses.
 It flowers faster under long day conditions.
 The plants grow best with minimal fertilizer.
 Popular cultivars introduced in the 1980s include cut flower (tall; 'Grace') and potted plant (short; 'Satin') types.

 A gallery of cultivars is presented below.